Ruth and Elmer Wellin Museum of Art

-The Ruth and Elmer Wellin Museum of Art is a teaching museum on the campus of Hamilton College in Clinton, New York.
-The Wellin invites visitors to discover the arts and form unexpected connections through groundbreaking exhibitions, a globally representative teaching collection, and engaging programming.
+The Ruth and Elmer Wellin Museum of Art is a teaching museum on the campus of Hamilton College in Kirkland, New York.
+The museum is open to the public, and has a varied collection of some 10,000 objects from a wide range of cultures and periods.

 The Wellin Museum opened in 2012 with Tracy L. Adler as its founding Director.
-Its 30,537-square-foot building was designed by Machado Silvetti.
-Architecturally, the building turns the concept of a museum inside out, revealing the inner workings of the institution and its collection for all to see.
-Art storage, conservation workshops, administrative offices, and teaching spaces are visible to museum visitors.
+Its 30,537 ft2 building was designed by Machado Silvetti.